AppBK/welcome-to-mod-7/README.md

 Students should have a clear road map during the planning phase of what should be the MVPs for their capstone project.

 > The end goal is to have 4 features working.
-After graduation, to be greenlit you will need to have at least 3 features and the Greenlit requirements done in the scorecard.
+After graduation, to be Greenlit you will need to have the primary 4 features and the Greenlit requirements listed in the scorecard, completed.
 You will have additional time to work on your projects during post-graduation however, it is ideal to shoot for completing the Greenlit requirements early on.
+Most students will satisfy these requirements after 2 weeks post-grad.

 ### A Quick Overview of Project Development Expectations